-- (59) Providers of v-Very large online platforms should, where appropriate, conduct their risk assessments and design their risk mitigation measures with the involvement of representatives of the recipients of the service, representatives of groups potentially impacted by their services, independent experts and civil society organisations.
-In the assessment on whether a measure is reasonable, proportionate and effective, special consideration should be given to the right to freedom of expression. - (60)Given the need to ensure verification by independent experts, providers of very large online platforms should be accountable, through independent auditing, for their compliance with the obligations laid down by this Regulation and, where relevant, any complementary commitments undertaking pursuant to codes of conduct and crises protocols.
-They should give the auditor access to all relevant data necessary to perform the audit properly. including, where appropriate, to data related to algorithmic systems.
+- (59) Providers of vVery large online platforms and of very large online search engines should, where appropriate, conduct their risk assessments and design their risk mitigation measures with the involvement of representatives of the recipients of the service, representatives of groups potentially impacted by their services, independent experts and civil society organisations.
+In the assessment on whether a measure is reasonable, proportionate and effective, special consideration should be given to the right to freedom of expression. - (60)Given the need to ensure verification by independent experts, providers of very large online platforms and of very large online search engines should be accountable, through independent auditing, for their compliance with the obligations laid down by this Regulation and, where relevant, any complementary commitments undertaking pursuant to codes of conduct and crises protocols.
+They should give the auditor access to all relevant data necessary to perform the audit properly, including, where appropriate, to data related to algorithmic systems.
 Auditors should also be able to make use of other sources of objective information, including studies by vetted researchers.
 Audits should be performed according to best industry practices, with due regard, as appropriate, to auditing standards and guidelines.
 Auditors should guarantee the confidentiality, security and integrity of the information, such as trade secrets, that they obtain when performing their tasks and have the necessary expertise in the area of risk management and technical competence to audit algorithms.
 Auditors should be independent, so as to be able to perform their tasks in an adequate and trustworthy manner.
 If their independence and technical competence is not beyond doubt, they should resign or abstain from the audit engagement.

 (61) The audit report should be substantiated, so as to give a meaningful account of the activities undertaken and the conclusions reached.
-It should help inform, and where appropriate suggest improvements to the measures taken by the providers of the very large online platform to comply with their obligations under this Regulation.
-The report should be transmitted to the Digital Services Coordinator of establishment and the Board without delaywithin 30 days following the adoption of the audit implementing report, together with the risk assessment and the mitigation measures, as well as the platform provider's plans for addressing the audit's recommendations.
+It should help inform, and where appropriate suggest improvements to the measures taken by the providers of the very large online platform and of the very large online search engine to comply with their obligations under this Regulation.
+The report should be transmitted to the Digital Services Coordinator of establishment and the Board without delaywithin 30 days following the adoption of the audit implementing report, together with the risk assessment and the mitigation measures, as well as the platform or search engine provider's plans for addressing the audit's recommendations.
 The report should include an audit opinion based on the conclusions drawn from the audit evidence obtained.
-A positive opinion should be given where all evidence shows that the very large online platform complies with the obligations laid down by this Regulation or, where applicable, any commitments it has undertaken pursuant to a code of conduct or crisis protocol, in particular by identifying, evaluating and mitigating the systemic risks posed by its system and services.
+A positive opinion should be given where all evidence shows that the very large online platform or the very large online search engine complies with the obligations laid down by this Regulation or, where applicable, any commitments it has undertaken pursuant to a code of conduct or crisis protocol, in particular by identifying, evaluating and mitigating the systemic risks posed by its system and services.
 A positive opinion should be accompanied by comments where the auditor wishes to include remarks that do not have a substantial effect on the outcome of the audit.
-A negative opinion should be given where the auditor considers that the very large online platform does not comply with this Regulation or the commitments undertaken.
+A negative opinion should be given where the auditor considers that the very large online platform or the very large online search engine does not comply with this Regulation or the commitments undertaken.